w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 This integration pattern enables AI agents to work reliably across any collection of websites that implement Well-known Destinations, providing a standardized foundation for agentic web interaction.

-### Semantic Web Tools API Specification
+### Example: Semantic Web Tools API Specification

-Semantic Web Tools expose a standardized set of capabilities through MCP that work uniformly across any website implementing Well-known Destinations.
-Below are the sample tool signatures:
+Semantic Web Tools could expose a standardized set of capabilities that work uniformly across any website implementing Well-known Destinations.
+The following shows example tool signatures that could be implemented through various integration approaches (such as MCP or other protocols):

 #### Sample Semantic Web Tools